 - Legal Counsel to State Department Office of Counterterrorism, U.S. Department of State

-- Attorney-Adviser, Office of the Legal Adviser, US Department of State: Offices of Law Enforcement and Intelligence; Economic and Business Affairs; United Nations Affairs; and International Claims and Investment Disputes
+- Attorney-Adviser, Office of the Legal Adviser, U.S. Department of State: Office of the Legal Adviser for Law Enforcement and Intelligence; Bureau of Economic and Business Affairs; United Nations; and International Claims and Investment Disputes

 - Trial Attorney, Antitrust Division Foreign Commerce Section, U.S. Department of Justice